All the pro peloton transfers for 2024: Young Brit Oliver Knight joins Cofidis

 Keep up to date with all the latest transfers with Cycling Weekly

-August 1 is a big deal in the world of professional cycling.
+August 1 is always a big deal in the world of professional cycling.
 It is the day riders can officially announce that they are moving teams, unveil their new direction, and rumours can finally be put to bed.
-The months following, however, are where most of the big announcements are made.

 Rather than announcing each transfer individually, we will collect together all the transfers in the men's and women's pelotons here, as and when they are officially revealed.

-While the announcements can now be made, many deals will have been done in the weeks and months running up to August, hence the myriad of rumours that are given air.
+Many deals will have been done in the weeks and months running up to August, hence the myriad of rumours that were given air.
 Some teams announce their new riders in one big splurge, while others strategically drip-feed the names throughout the rest of the year; the news does not necessarily need to be shared until December 31.
 However, riders and teams just had between August 1-15 if they want to announce mid-season moves.

 Big moves